LLNL/Silo/examples/examples.md

 title: Examples
 ---

-Each row in the table below is an example of the use of Silo to represent a different kind of scientific data.
+Each item below is an example of the use of Silo to represent a different kind of scientific data.
 Each example shows a picture of the data (visualized with [VisIt](https://visit.llnl.gov), describes some of the key concepts the example demonstrates, lists a set of key Silo functions the example uses and provides links to both C or C++ source code used to generate the data as well as the resulting Silo data file.
 All of the examples here use some common Silo functions such as [DBCreate] and [DBClose] or functions to manage [option lists](https://silo.readthedocs.io/en/latest/optlists.html) such as [DBMakeOptlist] or [DBAddOption].
-So, those calls are not explicitly mentioned.
+So, those functions are not explicitly mentioned.

 ### Constructive Solid Geometry